s0wcy/split-text-js/README.md

 ### Usage ###

-Download the [minified file](http://threejs.org/build/three.min.js) and include it in your HTML
+Download the [file](https://registry.npmjs.org/split-text-js/-/split-text-js-1.0.2.tgz) and include it in your HTML
 ```html
 <p class="text">This is my cool text!</p>